TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.healthsignals/ipproperties.md

 ## **Customer Ready RCA**

-You cannot connect to Microsoft Azure Windows Virtual Machine (VM) after you disable the default Network Interface (NIC) or manually set a static IP for the NIC.
+You cannot connect to the Virtual Machine after you disable the default Network Interface (NIC) or manually set a static IP for the NIC.

 Virtual Machine [screenshot](https://docs.microsoft.com/azure/virtual-machines/windows/boot-diagnostics) will show that OS is fully loaded and waiting for the credentials.
 In order to regain access to the VM please go through the following steps: